wordsletters112233/wordsletters112233/README.md

 - 👋 Hi, I’m @wordsletters112233
-- 👀 I’m interested in physics and qunatum computing
+- 👀 I’m interested in physics and quantum computing
 - 🌱 I’m currently learning the basics: preferably python and c++
 - 💞️ I’m looking to collaborate on anything that will develop my skills
-- 📫 How to reach me (idk)
+- 📫 How to reach me: (idk)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am pretty average